Albania in the Eurovision Song Contest: 2020s

 For the contest, Albania selected Arilena Ara to represent their country after she won Festivali i Këngës 58 with the song "Shaj" on 22 December 2019.
 On 9 March 2020, a revamped version of the song named "Fall from the Sky" was released in English.
 However, the 2020 contest was cancelled on 18 March 2020 due to the COVID-19 pandemic in Europe.

 For the contest, RTSH announced that Arilena Ara would not be internally re-selected to represent Albania, and that Festivali i Këngës 59 would go ahead as planned.
 The national final took place on 23 December 2020 and was won by Anxhela Peristeri with the song "Karma".
 Anxhela managed to qualify for the final, making it the first time since 2008-2010 that Albania qualified three times in a row.
 In the final, she placed 21st with 57 points.

 For the contest, Ronela Hajati won Festivali i Këngës 60 and was selected to represent the country with the song "Sekret".
 It underwent a revamp ahead of Eurovision which saw lines in English and Spanish being added.
 However, it failed to qualify for the final, coming 12th out of 17 in the first semi-final.

 For the contest, Albina Kelmendi and her family finished second in Festivali i Këngës 61, but were selected to represent the country with the song "Duje" by the public.
 They managed to qualify for the final, finishing 9th with 83 points.
 In the final, they placed 22nd with 76 points.

 For the contest, the selection method used in 2023 was retained, with Besa and the song "Zemrën n'dorë" coming first in the televoting of Festivali i Këngës 62.
 For Eurovision, the song was revamped and renamed "Titan".
 Performed in the second semi-final, the song failed to qualify for the final, placing 15th out of 16th countries.

 For the contest, Festivali i Këngës 63 was organised with a revamped format, in which the winner would represent Albania at the 2025 contest in Basel, Switzerland.
 Diaspora voting was also introduced alongside a new presentation of results.
 Ultimately, Shkodra Elektronike won the festival with "Zjerm".
 The duo went on to become the highest scoring Albanian entrants since 2012, securing 218 points in the 2025 final and finishing in 8th place.

+For the 2026 contest, Alis and his song "Nân" was chosen to represent Albania after winning Festivali i Këngës 64.
+He placed 7th in his semifinal to qualify for the final on 14 May, at which he placed 13th out of 25 with 145 points.